Understanding the physiological process of a breech birth

 “If it progresses, wait and see.” – Mary Cronk

-Reassuring sign: If you observe cleavage (the sternal crease) on the baby’s chest, you know the arms are in front and should be born in the next contraction.
+Reassuring sign: If you observe cleavage (the sternal crease) on the baby’s chest, you know the arms are in front and should be born with the next contraction or active maternal effort between contractions.
+If not, you need to help.

-Indication for intervention: If full rotation has not occurred, and progress stops, you will need to assist with the birth of the arms.
+Indication for intervention: If full rotation has not occurred by the time the nipple line is visible, or progress stops for >90 seconds at any point, you will need to assist with the birth of the arms.

-Baby should be ‘tum to bum’ following the birth of the arms, to enable the birth of the after-coming head.
+Baby should be ‘tum to bum’ following the birth of the arms, and the head should be aligned in the pelvis in an occipit-anterior position.

 A well-flexed head will pass easily through the pelvis.